In the guide

 Cattle keepers do not need to contact the TSE surveillance helpline.
 They must contact their normal collector or the NFSCo on 01335 320014.
 Government support is available via NFSCo.

-All deaths on holdings must be recorded in the movement register within seven days of the death, together with:
+All deaths on holdings must be recorded in the movement register within seven days of the death, together with the:

-The keeper must also notify the British Cattle Movement Service (BCMS) of all cattle deaths within seven days by one of the following methods:
+The keeper must also notify BCMS of all cattle deaths within seven days by one of the following methods:

 The only exception to this is where a beast is slaughtered outside a slaughterhouse but is sent to a slaughterhouse for dressing.
 In these cases, the keeper must complete the death details in the passport and send it with the carcase to the slaughterhouse.
 The occupier of the slaughterhouse must then notify BCMS of the death of the animal and return the passport with seven days of death.